 He was obviously asking for money and making out he was with me so I stopped singing and announced over my amplifier "That kid asking for money is nothing to do with me".

-I told a friend who has been a street artist for a lot of years and he told me I shouldn't have said anything as these people are potentially dangerous.
+I told a friend who had been a street artist for a lot of years and he told me I shouldn't have said anything as these people are potentially dangerous.
 He mentioned another person he knew who was attacked by them for something similar.

 So the next day my main intention (like the story above) was to avoid (out of everyone in the whole world) those specific 2 people.
 I parked my van at the far end of the town in case they saw me getting out of it (I normally parked near the centre).
 Then I walked along the path into the centre carrying my guitar and amplifier.